Effective C++20 Modules

 These notes are based primarily on experience was gathered on Linux using:

-While I did not pore over the standard, I assume that clang
+While I did not pore over the standard, I assume that clang's implementation is more correct than gcc's as

-'s version is explicitly incomplete and experimental.
-The method I outline here did not work completely with gcc 14
+the gcc's version is explicitly incomplete and experimental.
+The method I outline here did not work completely with gcc 14, which

 is why I use a newer version (which magically fixed many problems).
 Overall, it seems that much progress is being made!